Skip to content

 Section titled “Three games, one name: AC vs ACC vs AC Evo”

-• Assetto Corsa Evo (AC Evo) — Steam app 3058630, in early access since January 2025.
+• Assetto Corsa Evo (AC Evo) is Steam app 3058630, in early access since January 2025.
 New physics engine, open-world and career planned, still unfinished.

-The short version: ACC if you only want GT3 endurance racing, AC if you want everything else, AC Evo if you want to follow the next-gen sim as it’s built.
+ACC suits you if you only want GT3 endurance racing, AC if you want everything else, and AC Evo if you want to follow the next-gen sim as it’s built.

 Original Assetto Corsa: old engine, endless content